akshayratimani/2018_12_SLK_BOOTCAMP/Assignments/README.md

 * Servlet class - com.slk.training.web.ProductsByCategoryServlet
 	* The doGet(..) of this servlet uses the DaoFactory to get a ProductDao instance using which the search is done

+Note:

+* copy and paste the `h2-1.4.xxx.jar` into `WebContent/WEB-INF/lib` directory, and the JAR file will be automatically be in the CLASSPATH